 Fotini Kondyli email

-She offers courses on Late Antique and Byzantine art and material culture, on Household Archaeology and Byzantine Urbanism.
-She also takes students with her in the field and supervises undergraduate and graduate research on Late Antique and Byzantine archaeology.
+Kondyli offers courses on Late Antique and Byzantine art and material culture, on household archaeology, pre-modern urbanism and sacred landscapes as well as on cross-cultural artistic and economic interaction in the Medieval Mediterranean.
+She also takes students with her in the field and involve select students in her research.